Scoring Methodology

 1. Identify the clinically effective daily dose from published RCTs and meta-analyses.

-2. Determine how many servings of the product it takes to reach that dose.
+2. Determine how many servings of the product are needed to reach that dose.

 Example: Ashwagandha KSM-66